The Milky Way arcs across this 360-degree panorama of the night sky above ESO's Paranal Very Large Telescope.

 How to join: If you're passionate about language and its role in shaping our understanding of the universe, this group is for you.
 Whether you're a linguist, an educator, a scientist, or simply someone who believes in the importance of linguistic diversity in science, your input is essential.
 Join us in promoting the use of diverse languages in the astronomical community.

-The Use of AI in Astronomy Engage
+The Use of AI in Astronomy Engagement

 What is this group about?
 Artificial Intelligence (AI) is rapidly becoming an integral part of how humans gather and interact with information.
 The growing prominence of AI has sparked many debates about ethics, the misinformation landscape, and the future of science communication itself.